Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "One machine can do the work of fifty ordinary men.
-No machine can do the work of one extraordinary man."
+> "Before you speak, ask yourself, is it kind, is it necessary, is it true, does it improve the silence?"
-> — **Elbert Hubbard**
+> — **Sathya Sai Baba**

 ---